pizza-cucina/pizza-cucina.github.io/_pages/menu.md

 ## Specialty Pizza

+A variety of special combinations, old favorites, and new delights.
+With every bite, you'll know why our specialty pizza is "a slice above the rest!"

 | Pizza / Size | 12" (small) | 14" (medium) | 16" (large) | 18" (x-large) |
 |:-------------|:-----------:|:------------:|:-----------:|:-------------:|
 | Four Tops                           | $17.70 | $21.65 | $24.40 | $27.90 |